justin-marian/lambda-expressions/README.md

 **Selection of Redex:** `Applicative` strategy focuses on the **innermost, leftmost redex** for reduction.
 It looks for redexes that are nested deeply within the expression and starts reducing from there.

-**Evaluation Order:** evaluates and reduces the expression by eagerly reducing the innermost redexes first, before moving on to outer ones.
+**Evaluation Order:** reducing the innermost redexes first, before moving on to outer ones.
 Fewer steps overall, as it prioritizes the immediate application of functions to their arguments.

 **Advantages:** `Applicative` strategy can lead to more efficient reduction sequences, as it **evaluates arguments before applying functions**, potentially leading to a `avoiding unnecessary reductions`.